Characterization of the strong divisibility property for generalized Fibonacci polynomials

-The sequence of polynomials that have Binet representations $R_n(x)$ or $L_n(x)$ depend only on $d(x)$ and $g(x)$ defined on the generalized Fibonacci polynomials.
-We say that a generalized Fibonacci sequence of Lucas (Fibonacci) type is \emph{equivalent} to a sequence of the Fibonacci (Lucas) type, if their recursive sequences are determined by the same polynomials $d(x)$ and $g(x)$.
+The sequence of polynomials that have Binet representations $R_n(x)$ or $L_n(x)$ depend only on $d(x)$ and $g(x)$ defined in \eqref{Fibonacci;general}.
+We say that a generalized Fibonacci sequence of Lucas (Fibonacci) type is \emph{equivalent}, or the \emph{conjugate}, to a sequence of the Fibonacci (Lucas) type, if their recursive sequences are determined by the same polynomials $d(x)$ and $g(x)$.
 Notice that two equivalent polynomials have the same $a(x)$ and $b(x)$ in their Binet representations.

 For example, the Lucas polynomial is a GFP of Lucas type, whereas the Fibonacci polynomial is a GFP of Fibonacci type.
-Lucas and Fibonacci polynomials are equivalent because $d(x)=x$ and $g(x)=1$ (see Table \ref{familiarfibonacci}).
+Lucas and Fibonacci polynomials are equivalent because $d(x)=x$ and $g(x)=1$ for both (see Table \ref{familiarfibonacci}).
 Note that in their Binet representations they both have $a(x)= (x+\sqrt{x^2+4})/2$ and $b(x)=(x-\sqrt{x^2+4})/2$.
-The Table \ref{equivalent} is based on information from the following papers \cite{Richard, florezHiguitaMuk, horadam-synthesis}.
-The leftmost polynomials in Table \ref{equivalent} are of the Lucas type and their equivalent polynomials are in the third column on the same line.
-In the last two columns of Table \ref{equivalent} we can see the $a(x)$ and $b(x)$ that the pairs of equivalent polynomials share.
-It is easy to obtain the characteristic equations of the sequences given in Table \ref{familiarfibonacci}, and the roots of the equations are $a(x)$ and $b(x)$.
+Table \ref{equivalent} is based on information from the following papers \cite{Richard, florezHiguitaMuk, horadam-synthesis}.
+The leftmost polynomials in Table \ref{equivalent} are of the Lucas type and their equivalent polynomials are in the second column on the same line.
+In the last two columns of Table \ref{equivalent} are the $a(x)$ and $b(x)$ that the pairs of equivalent polynomials share.
+It is easy to obtain the characteristic equations of the sequences given in Table \ref{familiarfibonacci} where the roots of each equation are given by $a(x)$ and $b(x)$.

 For the sake of simplicity throughout this paper we use $a$ in place of $a(x)$ and $b$ in place of $b(x)$ when they appear in the Binet formulas.
-We use the notation $G_n^{*}$ or $G_n^{'}$ for $G_n$ depending on when it satisfies the Binet formulas (\ref{bineformulados}) or (\ref{bineformulauno}), respectively, (see Section \ref{mainresults:section}).
+We use the notation $G_n^{*}$ or $G_n^{\prime}$ for $G_n$ depending on whether it satisfies the Binet formulas (\ref{bineformulados}) or (\ref{bineformulauno}), respectively, (see Section \ref{mainresults:section}).